Clinics & Services

 - Health Visiting Team

 Please contact the practice for more information.

-Screening for 8 week old babies is carried out in the surgery by Dr Auld or Dr Mahon.
-These appointments are sent out by the Health Board and are between 11:00am and 12:00 noon on Monday mornings.
+Screening for 8 week old babies is carried out in the surgery on a Thursday.
+These appointment letters are sent out by the Health Board.

 These tests are an important method of preventing cancer.
 There is a recall system, which will invite women to attend for a cervical smear test.
 These recalls are sent out by the Health Board.

 Routine immunisation of children, is done by the NHS Tayside Immunisation Team.
 Reminders are sent out to parents by the Health Board.
 Telephone 01382 432111 for all Child Health Immunisation appointment queries or changes.

 Diphtheria, tetanus, pertussis (whooping cough), polio and Haemophilus influenza type b (Hib).
 Pneumococcal infection.
 Meningitis B